 Art Hutchinson

-He studied geology at a bucolic erudite college in the Berkshires with guys who climbed scary-big mountains.
-(He tagged along on some of the small ones.)
-Not long after that, he learned about paying bills.
-He ran a successful business, then began telling corporate CEOs how to run theirs.
+At an erudite college nestled in the bucolic Berkshires, he studied geology with guys who climbed scary-big mountains.
+(He tagged along on some small ones.)
+Then he learned about paying bills.